Garrett96/docusite/README.md

 # DocuSite

-## Documentation Website Build Tool || MkDocs with Vercel

-* Bring documentation online in minutes, for free.
+## Bring your documentation online in minutes for free || MkDocs with Vercel

 * Works right out of the box.
-No configuration required to get started.
+No project file configuration required to get started.
 * No site builder required.
 * No need to download anything.
 * Optional password protection for page content.